Bank of England anticipates higher growth and slows bond purchases

 The economy is expected to return to its pre-pandemic size in the final quarter of 2021, three months earlier than had been forecast, said the BoE, which, however, lowered its growth forecast for 2022 to 5, 75% from its previous estimate of 7.25%.

-With the economy on the road to recovery, the Bank of England said it would reduce the number of bonds it buys each week to 3.4 billion pounds (4.7 billion dollars), up from 4.4 billion pounds today.
+With the economy on the road to recovery, the Bank of England said it would reduce the number of bonds it buys each week to 3.4 billion pounds ($ 4.7 billion), up from 4.4 billion pounds today.

 “This operational decision should not be interpreted as a change in monetary policy bias,” he said.